MetaFFI/metaffi.github.io/README.md

 MetaFFI works similar to loading a C function from a library, but it lets you use that same concept to load entities in any other language.

-How cool is that?
+How awesome is that?

-For large libraries, MetaFFI provides a compiler that generates the code in your programming language, taking all the boring repetitive work of loading the entities.

 There's no virtual machines of any sort.
-Each langauges runs in its own runtime.
+Each langauges runs in its own runtime, communicating via C.

 ## Installation